310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/lets_party.md

 {% endbubble %}

 {% bubble Hajime %}
 I-I’m not heavy, you’re just weak, Tomoya-kun… Now do you see!
 You shouldn’t carry me like a princess!
-It’s not right!
+It isn’t right!
 {% endbubble %}

 {% bubble Tomoya %}
-What’s “not right”… What’re you getting so embarrassed about all of a sudden…
+What “isn’t right”… What’re you getting so embarrassed about all of a sudden…

 I carried you like this when we had a marathon in junior high, remember?
 When you pushed yourself way too hard.